 Lipid digestion and phospholipases

 The digestion of phospholipids is carried out by phospholipases, primarily phospholipase A2 (EC 126.96.36.199).
-The enzyme is present in the pancreatic juice in the form of a zymogen, called prophospholipases A2, and is activated by trypsin in the intestinal lumen.
-It catalyzes specifically the cleavage of the fatty acid at the sn-2 position of the phospholipids, whereas it has a broad specificity with respect to both the length of the carbon chain of the target fatty acid and the polar head groups of the phospholipids.
+The enzyme is present in the pancreatic juice in the form of a zymogen, called prophospholipases A2, and is activated by trypsin , enzyme involved in protein digestion.
+Phospholipase A2 catalyzes specifically the cleavage of the fatty acid at the sn-2 position of the phospholipids, whereas it has a broad specificity with respect to both the length of the carbon chain of the target fatty acid and the polar head groups of the phospholipids.

 As previously seen, most of the phospholipids in the intestinal lumen are of biliary origin, and only a small fraction derives from diet.
 In the bile, phospholipids form micelles with cholesterol and bile salts, and in the intestinal lumen they are distributed between the lipid droplets and these micelles, with a preference for the latter.
 And in the micelles, phospholipids, mostly phosphatidylcholine, act as a substrate.
 In the case of phosphatidylcholine, a free fatty acid and lysophosphatidylcholine (a lysophospholipid) are the reaction products.